chuey619/smashTracker/README.md

 # smashTracker
-in this app i will use express, node, passport, ejs, and postgres to build an app which lets you track your smash bros match history
+ in this app you can track your smash bros match history

+# technologies
+i used bootstrap and js for the frontend and node, express, passport, and sql for the backend. i will use moment js to keep track of the time when matches are played

 # how to use
 login in or sign up then start adding matches